About: A Listener

 The next day a friend showed me a book about apostles and prophets.
 In the foreword written by C.Peter Wagner was his statement: "my 'paradigm shift' from traditional Christianity to an openness to the person and to the full ministry of the Holy Spirit."
 The moment I read it, a bolt of lightning struck my head and went through to my feet.
 Unlike natural lightning, it didn't leave me!
 It continues to burn like a fire in my innermost being.

 That lightning burned out all my slavery to religious traditions and superiority-ness--while I had professed to have the Holy Spirit's fullness, all those years I didn't possess Him in His absoluteness!
-I had rejected Him many times when He tried to bring me to knowing Him completely, and consequently, I had become a slave to a religious spirit that originated in the pit of hell.
+I had rejected Him many times when He tried to bring me to knowing Him completely, and consequently, I had become a slave to a religious spirit that originated from the devil.
+It was a soulish stronghold that kept me captive and would not let me walk in freedom and fullness of the Spirit.
 I'm certain of that!

 I don't know if this is the correct Biblical meaning or not, but John the Baptist said Jesus would baptize us with the Spirit AND with fire!
 The day in my church sanctuary when I was so changed after my act of obedience, I know I was baptized in the Holy Spirit.
 My relationship with Him and subsequent walk were empowered by Him in a way I had never known before and it continues to this day.